VickersCode/MyWiki/git/tracking-files.md

 Takes everything from staging area and makes a permanent snapshot of the current state to the repository.

 Every time you run `git commit` a snapshot is saved that the project can be reverted to later

+##### overwrite error
+There's a possibility that the local repository has changes that have not been committed, and the project has moved on, causing an error when trying to commit.
+One solution can be found [here](./fixed-errors-troubleshoot#Cannot `git pull` because of override error:).
 ___
 ## `git push`